Chain Lake

 Chain Lake is home to Largemouth Bass (Common), Musky (Common), Northern Pike (Common), Panfish (Common), Smallmouth Bass, and Walleye (Abundant).
 Wisconsin fishing regulations apply — check current seasons and size limits before heading out.

-Is there a public boat launch on Chain Lake?
+Can you boat on Chain Lake?

 How big is Chain Lake?